About Long Island, Andamans

 Close to Long Island there are some wonderful uninhabited islands with lovely beaches, including Guitar Island, North Passage Island and the spectacular Merk Bay, and further afield the intriguing North Button, South Button and Middle Button Islands.
 All of these can be reached by boat from Long Island.
 The scuba diving around Long Island is excellent: see our Blue Planet Scuba pages.

-There are no motor cars on the island, and no real roads: free of traffic or crime, the island is a perfect destination for families.
-You do have to walk from the jetty to get to us though: try not to carry too much luggage, and if you need help, just try to phone in advance and we will meet you from the boat (there is a small charge of Rs 50 per bag if you want a luggage porter).
+There are hardly any motor cars on the island, and no real roads: free of traffic or crime, the island is a perfect destination for families.
+Just let us know if you need transport from the Jetty: it is about 1km walk, so you will probably want help with luggage!